isomerpages/mlaw-acd/index.md

 layout: homepage
 title: Anti-Money Laundering / Countering the Financing of Terrorism Division
 permalink: /
-notification: 'Scheduled Maintenance Notice: Our website will be unavailable on 25 June 2026 from 8.00pm to 12.00am (SGT).
+notification: 'Maintenance Notice: Our website will be unavailable on 25 June 2026 from 8.00pm to 12.00am (SGT).
 We apologise for any inconvenience caused.
 Government officials will <b>NEVER</b> ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
 For more